-This is the most traditional German Christmas market in the UK and is by far the most popular.
+This is the UK’s most traditional German Christmas market and is by far the most popular.
 Follow the Frankfurt tradition and meet your friends after work for a mug of mulled wine or visit during the day for relaxed Christmas shopping for family and kids.

-Birmingham Christmas market dates: 3rd November to 23rd December 2022.
+Birmingham Christmas market dates: 2nd November to 24th December 2024 (unconfirmed).

 Location: Victoria Square and New Street, Birmingham.